ztpub/eTMpy/README.md

 (3) the total number of mismatches and G/U pairs within the eTM and miRNA pairing region (excluding the bulge region) should be no more than three and the consecutive mismatches should not exceed two.

+* Version update 0.2
+* Add the screen of postive and negative chains together

 ######################################################################